gpavel/test-resources-backend/README.md

 1. Optional variables:

    - `FOLEON_OAUTH_URL` - the URL which will be used for Foleon API authentication and authorization.
-Default: ``.
+Default: `https://api.foleon.com/oauth`;
-   - `PORT` - the port which will be used for launching HTTP server;
+   - `PORT` - the port which will be used for launching HTTP server.
+Default: `3000`.

 Variables priority (from highest to lowest):